 SUPI; the NF consumer selects a CHF instance based on the SUPI range the UE's SUPI belongs to or based on the results of a discovery procedure with NRF using the UE's SUPI as input for CHF discovery.

-In the case of delegated discovery and selection in SCP, the NF consumer shall include all available factors in the request towards SCP.
+In the case of delegated discovery and selection in SCP, the NF consumer has to include all available factors in the request towards SCP.

 Therefore, it should be improved the time required for such operation, for use cases which make use of latency as one the main requirements.